-With the advent of Marker’s new Duke binding, it’s interesting to see what came before.
-Not only is this a beefy binding with step-in step-out, but it also has a for/aft adjustment for your boot position in relation to the ski.
-As far as I know no other AT bindings have that feature.
-Blog readers, we need a date range for when this binding was on the market.
-Please leave a comment and let us know!
+With the advent of Marker’s n Duke binding finally providing a touring binding that is also a full-on alpine downhill binding, it’s interesting to see what came before from the German ski binding company.
+Not only is the M-Tour a beefy binding with step-in step-out, but it also has a fore/aft adjustment for your boot position in relation to the ski.
+As far as I know no other consumer AT bindings have that feature (perhaps a few demo bindings do).

 1982 – 1985, according to Paul Ramer.
 We sold them at Neptune’s back in the day and it had a reputation for burliness but was a tank.